dapr/proposals/20260304-RB-workflow-access-policy.md

 - **Correctness**: A `WorkflowAccessPolicy` scoped to an app with `defaultAction: deny` blocks all unlisted callers from starting workflows on that app.
 Listed callers with `action: allow` can start the matching workflows.
 - **Scopes**: The policy is only loaded by sidecars whose app ID appears in the `scopes` list.
 An empty `scopes` list applies the policy to all apps in the namespace.
 - **Identity verification**: Caller app ID is extracted from the SPIFFE ID in the mTLS certificate.
-Requests without valid mTLS credentials are denied when a policy exists with `defaultAction: deny`.
+When mTLS is disabled and a policy exists, the caller identity cannot be determined and the default deny applies, blocking the invocation.
 - **Glob matching**: Patterns like `Process*` match `ProcessOrder`, `ProcessRefund`, etc. The most specific pattern takes precedence.
 - **Default deny**: When a `WorkflowAccessPolicy` exists and no rule matches, the invocation is denied.
 - **Namespace-wide deny**: A blank `WorkflowAccessPolicy` with no scopes denies all workflow invocations for every app in the namespace.